ecsx-framework/ECSx/guides/tutorial/backend_basics.md

   * X Velocity:  The speed at which the ship is moving, horizontally
   * Y Velocity:  The speed at which the ship is moving, vertically

-Let's start by creating `integer` component types for each one of these, except AttackSpeed, which will use `float`:
+We'll start by creating `integer` component types for each one of these, except AttackSpeed, which will use `float`:

     $ mix ecsx.gen.component HullPoints integer
     $ mix ecsx.gen.component ArmorRating integer